 What’s up this weekend!

-Here are a few links I want to share with you:
+Here are a few things I want to share with you:

 - The music video by Tim McGraw, performing Humble And Kind is awesome!
 It gives me goosebumps for all the best reasons.